Pronouns: she/her

 Karla Miller

-Professor of Biomedical Engineering
+- Professor of Biomedical Engineering

-My group is helping to advance the state of the art in MRI through improvements in signal sensitivity and specificity.
+My research group is helping to advance the state of the art in MRI through improvements in signal sensitivity and specificity.
 We are developing methods to measure aspects of tissue microstructure that are central to neuronal health and disease.
 We are improving our understanding of MRI data in living subjects through scans of post-mortem brains in combination with light microscopy in the same tissue.
-Many in our group are developing the next generation of diffusion and functional MRI acquisition techniques for studying brain connectivity, by taking advantage of ultra-high field scanners and sophisticated signal processing.
+We are developing the next generation of diffusion and functional MRI acquisition techniques for studying brain connectivity, by taking advantage of ultra-high field scanners and sophisticated signal processing.
 Finally, we are developing biophysically principled methods for data "harmonisation" to enable the translation of large-scale studies like UK Biobank into smaller-scale neuroimaging studies and clinical settings.

 These methods will enable neuroscientists to study the brain with greater precision.
 My group is actively involved in collaborations with neuroscience colleagues in Oxford and elsewhere to study neuronal health and disease.